AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ### Sedimentation Tube
 <!--I would refer to this as a tube settler or sed tank, not a reactor, which is ambiguous --> <!--Addressed-->
 The sedimentation tube in both the bench system and the gravity powered system had multiple leakages.
 Therefore, two new tube settlers were fabricated by cutting out 2 sets of PVC pipes for the tube settler (90 cm) and floc weir (40 cm) according to [2017 Fall HRS team final report](https://confluence.cornell.edu/display/AGUACLARA/High+Rate+Sedimentation?preview=/327614520/350974719/high-rate-sedimentation%20(5).pdf).
 60 degree bends from the horizontal were created using a welder.
 Drill bit of 1/2 inch and thread of 1/4 inch were used.
 Holes were drilled into reactor for floc weir using circle saw and by setting the drill press at 55 degree angle.
-Floc weir pipe was then welded to the tube settler.
+The floc weir pipe was then welded to the tube settler.
 <!--For future fabrication it would be cool to get photographs of the process of building it -->
 ![sedtank](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/Sed%20tube%20dimensions.JPG?raw=true)
 Figure 5: Reactor fabricated for both the bench system and gravity powered system.